RunqiuYe/RunqiuYe.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---
-I am Runqiu Ye (also known as Ray or 叶润秋), undergraduate student at Carnegie Mellon University.
-I plan to graduate in Spring 2027, and I study Computer Science and Mathematics.
-In particular, I am most interested in machine learning on the computer science side, and analysis on the mathematics side.
+I am Runqiu Ye (also known as Ray or 叶润秋), undergraduate student at Carnegie Mellon University graduating in Spring 2027.
+I study Computer Science and Mathematics.
+I am especially interested in machine learning on the computer science side, and analysis on the mathematics side.
 I am also interested in Physics.

 I like to self-study during my free time.
 You can